 - British Curriculum Equivalent

-The Saxon Math program begins in Kindergarten.
+The Saxon Math program is utilized in our in Kindergarten classes.
 Practice and assessment are linked closely allowing for concentration and immediate practice.
 Assessments are oral and focus on one or two concepts.
 Daily Meetings and Math Center activities allow students to engage in continual review and concept introduction.
 “Saxon Math’s unique approach to math instruction ensures that students not only gain, but also retain essential math skills.”
 Research studies show that students who receive incremental instruction, continual practice, and cumulative assessment show greater skill acquisition and achievement.*

 Go Math! is now used in Grades 1 and 2, with Daily Meeting Boards, incremental instruction, daily fact practice, daily homework, and cumulative assessments.
 The continual practice of previously presented concepts strengthens students’ grasp and retention of material.
 Also used is Lone Star Target the Question Math and Greg Tang Math.

-A variety of language programs (such as Zaner-Bloser Grammar, Usage, and Mechanics) in the curriculum serve to engage students in such concepts as creative writing, structure, phonics, and verbal expression.
+Savvas My View serves to engage students in such concepts as creative writing, structure, phonics, and verbal expression.
 STAR Reading Tests are given to first -fifth graders as an efficient way to evaluate foundational skills, reading informational text, reading literature, and language development.
 Beginning in second grade children participate in the 'Accelerated Reader' program, which supports classroom reading at a pace tailored to individual abilities, as well as begin to learn cursive writing.
-Pearson, our language program, also offers an online leveled database for leveled reading.
+Our language program also offers an online leveled database for leveled reading.

 From the age of four, all students attend courses in Spanish.
 Children become familiar with Spanish-speaking cultures while learning to write, read, and speak a foreign language.